chicagopcdc/linkml-data-dictionary/markdown_model_generated/age_lost_to_follow_up.md

 # Slot: age_lost_to_follow_up

-The age (in days) when the subject was lost to follow-up
+The age (in days) when the subject was lost to follow-up.

 URI: [https://w3id.org/pcdc/model/age_lost_to_follow_up](https://w3id.org/pcdc/model/age_lost_to_follow_up)